 Which Card to Choose and How to Ask

-Now that you know why you need to select an existing credit card to extend your limit, it’s time to figure out how to find the best one in your wallet (assuming you have more than one).
+It’s time to figure out which credit card you should choose to request an increase on (assuming you have more than one).
 Start by picking a card that you’ve had for a long time and that has a low or zero balance.

 You’ll want to demonstrate to the credit card issuer that you’re a responsible borrower, so make sure you’ve been consistently making at least the minimum payment on your account each and every month.
 Once you’ve selected your card, it’s time to call customer service.